 In some instances, a HUD-approved lender may enter into arrangements whereby the responsibility for performing certain required procedures transfers to another HUD-approved entity.
 A common example is when a lender originates a loan and later sells the loan and the related servicing to another HUD-approved entity.
 In these situations, the lender must comply with any required activities for the period during which it is legally obligated to perform those services, and the independent auditor would report on the lender's compliance during that period.
-After the transfer of responsibilities would report on that party's compliance with HUD requirements.
+After the transfer of responsibility to another party, the independent auditor for the entity acquiring those responsibilities would report on that party's compliance with HUD requirements.